CosmicIndustries/CtrlCMystery/README.md

 <sp> *-# #CtrlCMystery<br>
-<br>Delving into the spurious nature of control-c
+<br>'  Delving into the spurious nature of control-c
 <br>aka:
 <sp>The Copy Command . . .<br>

-"  In the heart of the downtown, Detective Alex Grey found themselves embroiled in what locals had dubbed;
+"  In the heart of the downtown, <sbr>
+Detective Alex Grey found themselves embroiled in what locals had dubbed;
-   <br>"The Ctrl+C Mystery."<br>
+  <br> <br>"The Ctrl+C Mystery."<br> <br>
-" Dr. Morgan Taylor, a renowned scientist known for pushing the boundaries of quantum algorithms, had vanished without a trace from their high-security lab.
-As Grey delved deeper into the investigation, a pattern emerged amidst the stormy backdrop of technical anomalies.
+" Dr. Morgan Taylor, <sbr>
+  a renowned scientist known for pushing the boundaries of quantum algorithms, had vanished without a trace from their high-security lab. <sp>As Grey delved deeper into the investigation, a pattern emerged amidst the stormy backdrop of technical anomalies.

     "It wasn't the work of malware😈, as feared by some, but rather a maze of software🕷bugs and configuration